My Experience at the Spring 2018 Making Things Happen Conference

 One of the purposes of my life is to encourage others to see life from a big picture lens and perspective.
 To move beyond the minute-by-minute, hour-by-hour and daily to-do’s, to really think about, what is it that I want my life to look like.
 For me, that question has aided me in making some big career changes, personality and priority shifts and so much more.
 We can get so caught up in the day-to-day that we sometimes find ourselves robotically moving throughout the day and at the end of the year we find that we’ve spent our time “doing” without intention and without moving toward a greater end goal.

 MTH was a reminder that this is one of the reasons why sharing my story matters, it’s one of the reasons why I’ve walked through what I have, so that I can say, from experience, that I know how challenging it can be to make decisions that may contradict past beliefs and priorities, but that it is also imperative to live life on purpose.
 I know that every action we take is taking us somewhere, so why not take purposeful steps toward a desired present and future.
-MTH added fuel to my fire to continue to share this message
+MTH added fuel to my fire to continue to share this message to those who will listen!
+Hence, me recording this very episode.

 - After listening to this weeks episode, I would love to hear your thoughts or responses to the takeaways I listed above!
 Share with me over on Instagram, @shuntagrant.